Emerald214/emerald214.github.io/README.md

 ### 3) Best practices

 * You are now in control of your API versioning strategy
-  * Versioning the API with the version suffix, for best consistency, can be combined with YAML deprecations on Magnolia 5.6
+  * Version the API with the version suffix, for best consistency; this can be combined with YAML deprecations on Magnolia 5.6;
-  * Don't version the API, keep it evolving in sync with rapidly changing data models, templates and frontend apps
+  * or don't version the API, keep it evolving in sync with rapidly changing data models, templates and frontend apps
   * Our declarative API versioning is now decoupled from versioning of the endpoint implementation
 * Our previous `v1.JcrDeliveryEndpoint` was statically mapped to `/.rest/delivery/<endpoint-prefix>/v1`.
 Magnolia's security setup comes with the `rest-anonymous` role, which grants public GET access to `/.rest/delivery/*`.
   * If you want to leverage Magnolia's default setup for anonymous access, you may now place your endpoint definitions inside a `delivery` folder to match this pattern